Texas Ranger Badges Print Framed

 - a map of an area where the Texas Rangers fought renegade Indians; includes the areas Salado, Walker’s Creek, Brushy Creek, Plum Creek, San Gabriels, and Bird Creek.

-This Texas Ranger badges print detailing early Texas history is printed on archival paper litho and giclee prints, mounted and glazed and comes with your choice of frame: a rustic light barnwood, a dark stained barnwood, or a antiqued dark beaded wood frame, or a frameless gallery wrap (frameless available by phone order only).
+This Texas Ranger badges print detailing early Texas history is printed on archival litho paper measuring 16 x 20 inches, and is mounted and glazed with matte laminate and comes with your choice of frame: a rustic light barnwood, a dark stained barnwood, or a antiqued dark beaded wood frame measuring approximately 21 1/2 x 25 1/2 inches overall.
+Larger size giclee frameless gallery wraps are available by phone order as well.

 For more information, check out What is a Giclee artwork and how do I care for one?